-When a buyer has expressed interest in purchasing property, the real estate agent will prepare a standard Contract for the buyer to sign.
+When a buyer has expressed an interest in purchasing your property, the real estate agent will prepare a standard Contract for the buyer to sign.
 If the seller is agreeable with the terms of the Contract as well as the purchase price, they will then sign the document.

 All residential property sales in Queensland are covered by a statutory cooling off period.
-The cooling off period runs for five business days commencing on the date the buyer or their lawyer receiving a copy of the Contract signed by all parties.
+The cooling off period runs for five business days commencing on the date the buyer or their lawyer receives a copy of the Contract signed by all parties.

 Most Contracts will be subject to the buyer obtaining finance approval and/or satisfactory building and pest inspections by the dates nominated under the Contract.
 We will keep you updated in relation to the finance and building and pest inspection conditions.

-Once the buyer has received satisfactory finance approval and/or building and pest inspections, the Contract will be deemed ‘unconditional’ (meaning that the buyer must proceed to settlement and cannot terminate the Contract ).
+Once the buyer has received satisfactory finance approval and/or building and pest inspections, the Contract will be deemed ‘unconditional’ (meaning that the buyer must proceed to settlement and cannot terminate the Contract).

 You will need to sign a discharge authority for each mortgage to request the bank to prepare a release of each mortgage.
 Tell us once you have done this so we can liaise with your bank to arrange settlement.